Reward

 B2C eCommerce solution

-- the first one is deployed in the majority of in-scope country domain, and is a complex application with monolithic parts, several back-office APIs and a Svelte-based front part.
+- The first one is deployed in the majority of in-scope country domain, and is a complex application with monolithic parts, several back-office APIs and a Svelte-based front part.
 While the structure is the same for each of our international websites, some contents may vary depending on local business needs and requirements.

 Some assets under surveillance in our program rely on the same code base.
 If you find the exact same vulnerability on multiple webpages of the same kind (ex: store..), please report them once and all in a single report.
 We will, on a case-to-case basis, consider increasing the amount of the bounty accordingly.